 This seems to be a very different Father to the one we remember.
 He doesn’t crack jokes and instead looks at her with contempt.
 As he quizzes her over what happened, Mother distorts the story and makes him believe he lost control.

 After an awkward few minutes, Father heads back inside and greets Campion.
 After some introductions, he confirms that Mother deactivated her.
-Only, Campion is obviously cautious given she turned into a “necromancer”.
+Only, Campion is obviously cautious given Mother has turned into a “necromancer”.

 Not long after, they sit together and Mother lays down the law – including no religion allowed.
 Once they’ve acclimatized she tells them they’ll move to tropical pastures to build an atheistic settlement.